 You learn to be flexible and solve problems head-on.
 This will help you with your career development because you’ll be able to show future companies how much you’ve achieved and your abilities to tackle problems head-on.

-So now that we’re done clarifying, let’s visit all the reasons that introverts should apply for extroverted jobs.
+So now that we’re done clarifying, let’s visit all the reasons that introverts in Singapore should apply for extroverted jobs.

 Reason Number One: Introverts Know How to Listen